CoderDojoSV/javascript-browser-game/README.md

-# JavaScript introduction : Text-based Browser games in JavaScript
+# Text-based Browser games in JavaScript

 You had a chance to learn a bit about JavaScript in the last session, and the material is available at http://coderdojosv.github.io/Intro-Web-Series/